Probability distributions for kinetic roughening in the Kardar-Parisi-Zhang growth with long-range temporal and spatial correlations: Introduction

-The (1+1)-dimensional KPZ equation with Gaussian noise has well studied in recent decades, scaling exponents and universal distributions are also obtained exactly\cite{Spohn2000,Sasamoto2010,Halpin2012}.
+The (1+1)-dimensional KPZ equation with Gaussian noise has well studied in recent decades, the scaling exponents and universal distributions are also obtained exactly\cite{Spohn2000,Sasamoto2010,Takeuchi2013,Takeuchi2018}.
 However, the KPZ equation driven by long-range temporally or spatially correlated noise is more complicated and the exact solutions are still lacking.
 Fortunately, based on numerical simulations and analytic approximate techniques, for example, dynamic renormalization group (DRG)\cite{Medina1989} and self-consistent expansion (SCE)\cite{Katzav1999,Katzav2004}, a lot of rich analytical predictions and numerical results have been achieved.
 But, generally speaking, the discrepancy among these theoretical predictions and numerical solutions is still very obvious\cite{Medina1989,Katzav1999,Katzav2004,Song2021}.
+Previous research mainly focused on the stochastic growth systems with long-range spatial correlations rather than those with long-range temporal correlations \cite{Katzav1999,Meakin1989,Meakin1990,Amar1991,Peng1991,Pang1995,Mukherji1997,Li1997,Chattopadhyay1998,Frey1999,Verma2000,Katzav2002a,Katzav2003,Katzav2003b,Katzav2006,Katzav2013,Kloss2014,Chu2016,Morais2011,Xia2016,Niggemann2018,Fedorenko2008}.
+Although recent studies about the temporally correlated KPZ equation filled partial research gaps\cite{Lam1992,Katzav2004,Strack2015,Song2016,Squizzato2019,Lopez2019,Xia2020, Song2021,Song2021b,Hu2023}, some open issues need further clarification.
+It is generally agreed that long-rang correlations could affect scaling properties of KPZ growth\cite{Barabasi1995,Halpin1995}, while some disagreements still exist from the perspective of the estimated values of critical exponents based on analytical predictions and numerical simulations\cite{Medina1989,Hanfei1993,Katzav1999,Katzav2004,Fedorenko2008,Lopez2019,Song2021b,Hu2023}.